Rebekacompetent445/fingers/fingers-protocol-draft.md

 This protocol is TLS-only.

+This specification does not require use of any particular public certificate authority system.

+Implementations may use:

+- CA-signed certificates
+- self-signed certificates
+- locally trusted certificates
+- pinned certificates
+- private CA certificates

+This allows use on public networks, local networks, private networks, bare IP addresses, and other hobbyist or experimental deployments.

+The authority host identifies the TLS peer for the transaction.

+How that peer is trusted is implementation-defined.

+A client or server may use public CA validation, private CA validation, certificate pinning, self-signed certificates, TOFU-style trust, or any other local trust model.

 A server may request a client certificate during the TLS handshake.

 A client may present a client certificate if it is configured to do so.

+A client certificate may be CA-signed, self-signed, locally trusted, pinned, or otherwise accepted according to local policy.

-If a client certificate is presented, the server may use it for implementation-defined identity-aware behavior.
+If a client certificate is presented, the server may use it for implementation-defined identity-aware, personalized, authenticated, or session-like behavior.

 This specification defines no cookies, tokens, or protocol-level login flow.

 ## 6. Character Encoding